ac-dls/Switch_MEMS/README.md

 # MEMS Silicon Photonic Switch — Layout Design in gdsfactory + KLayout

-A code-driven physical layout of a large-scale MEMS-actuated silicon photonic
+This was my attempt at making a MEMS-actuated directional coupler optical photonic switch.
+This project includes processes such as a cantilever, a movable coupler, and a waveguide crossing.
-switch: unit cell → 50×50 crossbar array → electrical addressing → chip-level
-finishing → 3D visualization.
-Built end-to-end in Python (gdsfactory) with KLayout as the mask viewer.
+The switch itself was created following the hierarchy: unit cell → 50×50 crossbar array → electrical addressing → chip-level finishing → 3D visualization.
+All of this work was developed in Python (gdsfactory) with KLayout as the mask viewer.

-**Scope note:** this project is a **layout and tooling exercise**, not a device performance study.
-The goal was to get fluent with process-aware photonic/MEMS mask design — layer stacks, parametric cells, DRC-style sanity checks, array assembly, and 3D visualization — using a real published device as a realistic reference geometry, not to re-derive or validate its optical/mechanical performance.
+**Author's note:** this project is a **layout and tooling exercise**, not a device performance study.
+The goal here was to test my fluency with process-aware photonic/MEMS mask design, and 3D visualization — using a real published device as a realistic reference geometry, not to re-derive or validate its optical/mechanical performance.

 ## Reference

-Geometry, process flow, and key dimensions are based on:
+Geometry, process flow, and key dimensions are based on the following work:

 > S. Han, *"Large-Scale Silicon Photonic MEMS Switch,"* M.S. thesis,
 > UC Berkeley, EECS-2015-42 (advisor: Ming C. Wu).

-It describes a 3-mask SOI process (shallow etch, deep etch, metal liftoff) for a cantilever-actuated directional-coupler switch, tested at unit-cell scale with manual probing — no on-chip electrical addressing or packaging was implemented in the original work.
+This material describes a 3-mask SOI process (shallow etch, deep etch, metal liftoff) for a cantilever-actuated directional-coupler switch, tested at unit-cell scale with manual probing — no on-chip electrical addressing or packaging was implemented in the original work.
 Everything past the unit cell (50×50 array, electrical addressing, chip finishing) is this project's own extension.

-## Two deliberate deviations from the reference, and why
+## Two deliberate deviations I made from the reference, and why

 | Deviation | Why |
 |---|---|